|Trouvez les meilleur spots||

 English (Traduisez ce texte en Français): fun wave needs at least a 5ft. swell to be fun.
 Long paddle in large surf.
 Camp here!
 While the wave at San Miguel is a lot more fun when it is good,<br />La Fonda is surfable almost always and the campsite is cleaner and less intimidating than San Miguel, when all the Ensenada locals go there to party on the weekends.
-Real chill crowd here.
-Get a campsite on the cliffs.
-No hot showers, but there is cold open-air showers.
+Real chill crowd here. <br /> Get a campsite on the cliffs although there are no hot showers, but there is cold open-air showers. <br/> Or check out the hostel about 100 yards south of the arches leading to the campground - easy to find as its painted iridescent blue.
+Hot showers, ocean view and a billards table for when its flat.
 Liquor store also in hotel to buy ice and wood or fires.

 De murf da surf , 19-02-2009